Did you know sugar is one of the most harmful ingredients you can put in your body? Unfortunately, it is something many of us eat far too much of.

-Below we’ll be discussing five of the main reasons you should limit your consumption of sugar.
+Below we’ll be discussing five of the main reasons you should limit your consumption of sugar intake.

 1. Sugar Has No Nutritional Value

 One of the biggest reasons to avoid refined sugar is that it contains no vitamins, minerals or antioxidants.
-These nutrients are found in almost every healthy, natural food and are essential for your body’s survival.
+These compounds and nutrients are found in almost every food that is naturally healthy for your body.
+These are essential for your body’s survival.
 They support all the internal processes in your body, protect against illness and allow you to perform at your peak.

 2. Sugar Disrupts Your Energy Levels